 Reading or research course supervised by a faculty member.
 Written proposal approved by the supervisor must be submitted before last day of course changes.
 Normally, only 0.5 credit of independent study may be counted in the program.

-Prerequisite(s): fourth-year standing in a Women's and Gender Studies program or permission of the Institute of Women's and Gender Studies.
+Includes: Experiential Learning Activity Prerequisite(s): fourth-year standing in a Women's and Gender Studies program or permission of the Institute.